zxdan-git/pbr_pyopengl/README.md

 ## To Be Continued

-More rendering features and performance improvements are planned for future stages.
+More rendering features and performance improvements are planned for future parts.